waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 **Problem**: Plugin build or deployment failures **Solutions**:
 ```
-"Debug this Docker build error in my SAGE plugin"
+"Debug this Docker build error in my Sage plugin"
 "Help me fix this PyWaggle sensor integration issue"
 "Why is my plugin not publishing data to SAGE?"
 ```